 So far, cultivated meat production facilities have not seen commercial scale.
 That said, plans are under way:

 In August 2019, BlueNalu released a five-stage commercialization strategy that calls for moving the company from pilot-scale research and development to facilities with 150,000 square feet of food production space and the capacity to make 18 million pounds (~8,000 metric tons) of finished cultivated seafood products per year

 In September 2020 Mosa Meat's head of operations announced that they will be scaling all the way up to a 200L bioreactor capable of producing 100kg of cultured burgers for each 200L production line.

-What will be the largest cultivated meat product production capacity, in metric tons per year, of a single production facility be, by January 1st, 2023?
+What will be the largest cultivated meat production capacity, in metric tons per year, of a single facility by January 1, 2023?